 Use the built-in Mappings and FindInMap functions of AWS CloudFormation to refer to the AMI ID set in the ImageId attribute of the Auto Scaling::LaunchConfiguration resource.

 A gaming company adopted AWS CloudFormation to automate load -testing of their games.
 They have created an AWS CloudFormation template for each gaming environment and one for the load -testing stack.
 The load – testing stack creates an Amazon Relational Database Service (RDS) Postgres database and two web servers running on Amazon Elastic Compute Cloud (EC2) that send HTTP requests, measure response times, and write the results into the database.
 A test run usually takes between 15 and 30 minutes.
 Once the tests are done, the AWS CloudFormation stacks are torn down immediately.
 The test results written to the Amazon RDS database must remain accessible for visualization and analysis.
 Select possible solutions that allow access to the test results after the AWS CloudFormation load -testing stack is deleted.
-Choose 2 answers
+Choose 2 answers.
+[PROFESSIONAL]

 Define a deletion policy of type Retain for the Amazon QDS resource to assure that the RDS database is not deleted with the AWS CloudFormation stack.